 With the bankruptcy of Barney’s in the news, we’re bound to see another round of handwringing in the media over the “retail apocalypse.”
 The actual data paints a very different picture, though.
-As the just-released “Retail Renaissance – A Growth Story” report from IHL Group points out, retail stores are definitely not going away.
+As the just-released “Retail’s Renaissance —True Story of Store Openings/Closings” report from IHL Group points out, retail stores are definitely not going away.
 According to the report, for each company closing stores, 5.2 are opening stores.
 For every segment of retail, there are more companies opening stores than closing stores.
 Even the much-maligned department store category has more brands opening stores than closing them.

 The reality is that the wave of store closures seen in recent times is being driven by a handful of companies.
 Just 16 retailers are responsible for 73 percent of retail store closings so far this year, according to IHL.
 Retail is a dynamic, fast-changing, highly competitive industry and there are no guarantees of success.
 Consumer expectations are growing and evolving, and retailers must invest heavily to improve the in-store experience.

 In the most recent edition of NRF’s Consumer View report, two-thirds of consumers said technologies such as augmented and virtual reality, smart dressing rooms and in-store navigation apps have improved their in-store experiences.
 At the point of sale, technologies such as self-checkout, curbside pickup and mobile payment have made checking out an easier and more satisfying experience.
 The cost of implementing these technologies has been high but it appears to be paying off.
 If anything, stores remain an integral and growing part of the retail landscape.